Sampavi01/RagChatbot/RagBot-2.0/server/README.md

 ---

-## Contributing
+## 🤝 Contributing
-Pull requests and issues are welcome!
+We welcome pull requests and issues!
 Please follow best practices and ensure all code is well-documented.
+Your contributions help make RagBot better for everyone.

 ---

-## License
+## 📜 License
 This project is licensed under the MIT License.

----

-## Contact
-For questions or support, please contact the maintainer at [your-email@example.com].
+.